-The longest off-road walking and cycling route in Ireland, The Great Western Greenway follows the path of the closed railway lines.
-This stunning trail takes you through some remote and beautiful areas on the western coast of Ireland.
+The Great Western Greenway is longest off-road walking and cycling route in Ireland.
+It follows the path of the railway lines that have been closed in 1937.
+This stunning trail takes you through some remote and beautiful areas on the Western coast of Ireland.
 By visiting the pretty villages of Mulranny and Newport you get a real feel for the West of Ireland.